 Before creating an offer, make sure discounts are competitive.
-If not, you run the risk of being ignored by potential customers who have done their research.
+If not, you run the risk of being ignored by potential customers who've done their research.

 If you can’t offer a competitive discount, try running a discount promotion with irresistible, limited-time incentives like seasonal or exclusive products your customers are anxious to own.

 For example, a SaaS company could package some of its high-performing online tools with discount promos to further entice potential customers.